davidbrodkeyint/GOADS/README.md

-# intuGlobalOPS
+# GOADS

-Reusable functions for Global OPS
+Reusable functions for Global OPS Analytics

 ## Installation

-You can install the development version of intuGlobalOPS like so:
+You can install the development version of GOADS like so:

 ``` r
 library(devtools)